semaphoreci/book-cicd-docker-kubernetes/chapters/05-tutorial.md

 Create a secret to store the AWS Secret Access Key and the kubeconfig:

 1. Login to `semaphoreci.com`.
-2. On the main page, under *CONFIGURATION* select *Secrets* and click on the *Create New Secret* button.
+2. On the main page, under *Configuration* select *Secrets* and click on the *Create New Secret* button.
 3. Call the secret “aws-key”
 4. Add the following variables: